kadena-community/spirekey/docs/KIP-0030/guides/register-an-account.md

    recognize your account in the Kadena SpireKey wallet and to distinguish between accounts if you add more than one account to your wallet.

-   The **Alias** you specify is only stored on the device you use to register and cannot been seen by anyone else.
+   The **Alias** you specify is only stored in the browser on the device you use to register and cannot been seen by anyone else.
 If you don't want to create an account, click **Cancel** to exit the registration flow.

 4. Create a private **Passkey** to be stored in encrypted form on the device you are using to register an account.